Missteps in achieving effective Clean Energy Standards

-Politics, fossil fuel lobbying, and antinuclear prejudice within the environmental community all got in the way of achieving drastic reductions in emissions to date but we are finally beginning to move in the right direction.
-We urge everyone who is concerned about climate to demand 100% clean energy—however we can get there—and avoid saying “100% renewables,” as this standard has been proven to be a counterfeit focus that does not achieve the goals that we need.
+Politics, fossil fuel lobbying, misplaced confidence on renewables and antinuclear prejudice have all gotten in the way of achieving significant reductions in emissions but, after decades of missteps, we are finally beginning to move in the right direction.
+We urge everyone who is concerned about climate to demand 100% clean energy—however we can get there—and avoid saying “100% renewables,” as this counterfeit focus does not achieve the goals that we need.
 We believe the following energy policies are needed to help drive emissions down to zero as quickly as possible.

 Driving electric grid emissions down to zero

 The following are energy policy changes that will help states achieve true emissions reductions: